-Greece made an important step to digitize its tax system and introduce an innovative platform for taxpayers to fulfil their tax obligations.
+Greece made an important step to digitise its tax system and introduce an innovative platform for taxpayers to fulfil their tax obligations.
 The new platform will offer businesses a collaborative environment where the data they provide to the Greek Independent Authority of Public Revenues (IAPR) will not only affect their own books but will also auto-populate their buyers’ tax situation.

 As a result of this innovative solution, taxpayers will be relieved from some of their filing obligations, which will be fulfilled automatically as a result of this application.